jonlpersson/ed-latimore/site/_drafts/why-real-self-improvement-sucks.md

 At this point, I have to clarify my meaning and intention.

 I am not claiming that the cure for clinical depression is an improved life.
-I am, however, stating that what many people mistake for depression is really a call to self-improve in a measurable, objective, independently verifiable manner.
+However, I am stating that what many people mistake for depression is a call to self-improve in a measurable, objective, independently verifiable manner.

 In fact, I would even go as far as to say that most people are only interested in the idea of self-improvement when they’re lacking in one of those objectively measurable areas.
 But when you lack in the areas of wealth, health, and relationships, the road to improving them is rarely glamorous, often difficult, and never quick.